 Original Post: My name is Mary Poppins, but you can call me Poppy!
 I'm a supercalifragilisticexpialidocious black and tan chi-weenie (you know, a dachshund and a chihuahua).
-I will be spayed soon and get caught up on all my shots and I'm about 11 months old..
+I am spayed have all my shots and I'm about 18 months old..
 I'm really just a baby.

 Foster mom says I'm a "spoon full of sugar."
 I'm sweet, loving and shy.
 I came from a bad situation and although I had lots of fur-siblings to play with...
 I didn't really interact with those "two-legged creatures."
 I'm really more prone to hang out with my four-legged friends.

 So I started spying on my foster mom, just to make sure she wasn't an alien.
 I mean, I was afraid she might stick me in an umbrella and shoot me into the sky.
 My sister Polly took to foster mom right away and showed me that that wasn't true.
 Here's why foster mom is great: She lets me sleep in the big bed.
 It's like sleeping on a cloud.
 So in a sense, I guess I wasn't wrong about her shooting me up into the sky... it's just a "sky" (bed) inside.
 Which is okay with me.